 Flat design tends to accentuate simplicity, and even before I started working on this one, I knew that it wasn’t going to be one of my most visually interesting templates.
 I do like the whole flat design trend – but I know that many people do not, so that’s why I don’t do more of these kinds of templates.
 But if I had my way, I’d be doing minimalist design for everything I create!

 One other thing that bugs me about this theme is that the red is very bright.
 That will severely limit it’s use, but it may be perfect for a high-energy startup company who is looking to stand out at their next big meeting.
-I certainly wouldn’t use this template trying to sell health care equipment to a large medical company, but it would be perfect for smaller and more energetic meetings.
+I certainly wouldn’t use this template trying to sell health care equipment to a large medical company, but it would be perfect for smaller and more energetic meetings where minimalism is beneficial.

 If you agree that the red is a bit too bright, you’re in luck!
 The vector source file for the cover slide image is included with this template, so feel free to customize it to match your own company brand colors.